Pablo’s pets: Picasso’s life and work through the eyes of his animals

 By Stephen Eaker

 Picasso’s relationships with dogs can be charted like his relationships with women.
-For each of his new women, there was a new dog or dogs that joined them.
-When the woman in Picasso’s life changed, everything else changed: the painting style, the circle of friends, the house, the servants, and the dog!
-Sometimes the canine companion of a previous love would be included and taken along with Picasso when the artist began a new life with a different woman.
+For each new woman there was a new dog or dogs that joined them.
+When the woman in Picasso’s life changed, everything else changed: the painting style, the circle of friends, the house, the servants, and…the dog!
+Sometimes, the canine companion of a previous love would be included and taken along with Picasso when the artist began a new life with a different woman.

-Picasso’s art is full of animals, and in every medium he employed in his work, one will discover a wonderful menagerie of birds with different feathers, reptiles, and mammals.
+Picasso’s art is full of animals and in every medium he employed, one will discover a wonderful menagerie of birds with different feathers, reptiles and mammals.
 Picasso also had a pet monkey named Monina.
 She sat on Picasso’s shoulder at the dinner table and took everything out of his hands for her own consumption, including his cigarettes, which she would smoke after feeding.

-I would like to invite you to discover this unique angle on the story of Picasso’s life and work as seen through the eyes of the animal kingdom.
+I would like to invite you to discover this unique side of Picasso’s life and work, as seen through the eyes of the animal kingdom.